 4. Consider your makeup routine.

 Are you a mascara and lip balm kind of girl?
 Or do you wear concealer, foundation, and powder?
-Typically, the more layers of product you apply on your skin (including makeup products), the lighter you want your base moisturizer to be.
+Typically, the more layers of product you apply on your skin (including makeup products), the lighter you want your moisturizer to be.